 Over a 10-year model, the signal triggered 21 trades – 18 long, three short – of which 86% were directionally correct.
 The average gain was 11%, while the average loss was just -5%.
 The standard deviation of returns was 9% and the Sortino ratio was 2.86, using an unrealistically high-yet-conservative risk-free rate of 5%.

 The outcome was a 420% gain over a decade, which was roughly 17.9% compounded.
 This increased to 21.6% compounded if allowing the unutilised funds to be invested at the risk-free rate.

-The above sounds impressive, until you realise that a buy-and-hold strategy of Taylor Wimpey shares delivered 25% compounded annual returns.
+The above sounds impressive, until you realise that a buy-and-hold strategy of Taylor Wimpey shares delivered 25% compounded annual returns, as illustrated:

 The relationship certainly needs some more investigation.
 What happens with Taylor Wimpey may not be mirrored by Redrow, LSL Property Services and Zoopla, while different locations and different data sets (the number of transactions, time taken to sell or rent properties) could produce contrasting results.

 From a first look though, it seems that it is possible to make predictions about the performance of real estate stocks using alternative data.

 Please note: This shouldn’t be considered as investment advice, a recommendation or an indication to make any investment decision.
 It is merely for information and curiosity purposes.

 Sources (1) Monthly share price data was obtained from Yahoo Finance in May 2018, at the time of publication of this article.

 © Treex 2020